core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {/base-uri}{/object-id}{/object-instance}{/resource-id}{/resource-instance}

-base-uri := URI for LWM2M resources or undef for default (empty) base URI object-id := OMNA registered object ID (0-65535)
+base-uri := URI for LWM2M resources or undef for default (empty) base URI

+object-id := OMNA registered object ID (0-65535)

-object-instance := Object instance identifier (0-65535) or undef to refere to all instances of an object ID
+object-instance := Object instance identifier (0-65535) or undef to refer to all instances of an object ID

 resource-id := OMNA registered resource ID (0-65535) or undef to refer to all resources within an instance